cloudysunny14/CloudySwitch/README.md

     3 packets transmitted, 3 received, 0% packet loss, time 1998ms
     rtt min/avg/max/mdev = 0.503/0.563/0.619/0.051 ms

-※There is known issue only the first ping is not reach.
+※There is the known issue only the first ping is not reach.

 ## Features
 * Packet forwading using MPLS on OpenFlow 1.3